You can navigate to other sections of the report by folllowing these links:

 Arable crop enterprises including:

-OVERSEER adds value to farm management decisions because it predicts the outcomes of changes in managing nutrients.
+Overseer adds value to farm management decisions because it predicts the outcomes of changes in farm management on nutrient loss.
 Because OVERSEER provides an individual analysis of a farm, it helps users identify the best ways to manage that farm and mitigate potential losses of nutrients into the environment.

-The following summary details farm inputs having the most influence on nutrient loss estimates:
+The following summary identifies the farm management areas that have the most influence on nutrient loss estimates:

 |Category||Variable||Effect on calculated||Ability of farmers to influence|